intel/SGXDataCenterAttestationPrimitives/tools/PccsAdminTool/README.txt

                                 The input file name for platform list.
 If omitted, "platform_list.json" will be used.
           -o OUTPUT_FILE, --output_file OUTPUT_FILE
                                 The output file name for platform collaterals.
 If omitted, "platform_collaterals.json" will be used.
+          -u URL, --url URL     The URL of the Intel PCS service.
+If omitted, "https://api.trustedservices.intel.com/sgx/certification/v2/" will be used.
           -k KEY, --key KEY     Your Intel PCS API key